Robert Duvall: Film

-Mid career: 1970–1989
+Mid-career: 1970–1989

 Duvall became an important presence in American films beginning in the 1970s.
 He drew a considerable amount of attention in 1970 for his portrayal of the malevolent Major Frank Burns in the film MASH and for his portrayal of the title role in THX 1138 in 1971 where he plays a fugitive trying to escape a society controlled by robots.
 His first major critical success came portraying Tom Hagen in The Godfather (1972) and The Godfather Part II (1974), the 1972 film earning him an Academy Award nomination for Best Supporting Actor.
+Also in 1974, Duvall played a corporate director (uncredited) in Francis Ford Coppola's thriller The Conversation.
 In 1976, Duvall played supporting roles in The Eagle Has Landed, and as Dr. Watson in The Seven-Per-Cent Solution with Nicol Williamson, Alan Arkin, Vanessa Redgrave and Laurence Olivier.

 By the mid-1970s Duvall was a top character actor; People described him as "Hollywood's No. 1 No. 2 lead".
 Duvall received another Oscar nomination for Best Supporting Actor and won both a BAFTA Award and Golden Globe Award for his role as Lt.
 Colonel Kilgore in Apocalypse Now (1979).
 His line "I love the smell of napalm in the morning" from Apocalypse Now is regarded as iconic in cinema history.
 The full text is:

-Duvall received a BAFTA Award nomination for his portrayal of detestable television executive Frank Hackett in the critically acclaimed film Network (1976) and garnered an Oscar nomination for Best Actor in a Leading Role in The Great Santini (1979) as the hard-boiled Marine Lt.
+Duvall received a BAFTA Award nomination for his portrayal of television executive Frank Hackett in the critically acclaimed film Network (1976) and garnered an Oscar nomination for Best Actor in a Leading Role in The Great Santini (1979) as the hard-boiled Marine Lt.
 Col. "Bull" Meechum.
 The latter role was based on a Marine aviator, Colonel Donald Conroy, the father of the book's author Pat Conroy.
 He also co-starred with Laurence Olivier and Tommy Lee Jones in The Betsy (1978) and portrayed United States President Dwight D. Eisenhower in the television miniseries Ike (1979).